AshIgnYeo/bonanzapi/README.md

 # BonanzApi

-Just a simple exercise to train working with multiple APIs
+Exercises for working with APIs

+## Challenge 1

+The first challenge!
+A simple exercise to learn how to handle multiple API calls in a single function call.

+## Challenge 2

+\- Upcoming